JohnEarnest/Mako/examples/TileEngine/readme.txt

-trigger?       ( sid -- addr )    # get the trigger address associated with a sprite trigger!       ( addr sid -- )    # set the trigger address associated with a sprite use-object     ( sid -- flag )    # is the player positioned to activate an npc? indexof        ( n array -- addr) # get the address of a value, starting in an array wait           ( -- )             # wait for key-a to be pressed and then released show-text      ( msg -- )         # display dialog. pointer to to line count, then strings init-blinds    ( -- )             # set up sprites for venetian blinds animation animate-blinds ( -- )             # scroll blinds to conceal screen. call again to clear. load-map       ( 'a 'm 'i -- 'a ) # load map with main 'm and init 'i. face-player    ( sid -- )         # make a sprite turn to face the player. player-center  ( -- x y )         # get coords for the center of the player.
+trigger?       ( sid -- addr )    # get the trigger address associated with a sprite trigger!       ( addr sid -- )    # set the trigger address associated with a sprite use-object     ( sid -- flag )    # is the player positioned to activate an npc? prompt-cell!   ( tile -- )        # set the tile of the bottom corner 'prompt' indexof        ( n array -- addr) # get the address of a value, starting in an array wait           ( -- )             # wait for key-a to be pressed and then released show-text      ( msg -- )         # display dialog. pointer to to line count, then strings init-blinds    ( -- )             # set up sprites for venetian blinds animation animate-blinds ( -- )             # scroll blinds to conceal screen. call again to clear.
+>room          ( w h grid -- )    # configure grid for a grid pointer and a width and height in screens.
++sprites-x     ( x -- )           # shift all sprites by adding an x-offset
++sprites-y     ( y -- )           # shift all sprites by adding a y-offset
+fix-pos        ( -- )             # update sprite positions for a player starting in a multi-screen room. load-map       ( 'a 'm 'i -- 'a ) # load map with main 'm and init 'i. face-player    ( sid -- )         # make a sprite turn to face the player. player-center  ( -- x y )         # get coords for the center of the player.